tldr-pages/tldr/pages/common/pickle.md

 `pickle validate {{path/to/directory}}`

-- Package a PECL extension for releasing:
+- Package a PECL extension for release:

 `pickle release {{path/to/directory}}`